-In 2017-18, around one in eight (13 per cent or 2.4 million) Australians aged 18 years and over were currently experiencing high or very high levels of psychological distress, an increase from 2014-15 (11.7 per cent).
-Between 2014-15 and 2017-18, rates of high or very high psychological distress remained reasonably stable across most age groups, except for an increase in 55-64-year-old women (from 12.3 per cent to 16.9 per cent respectively)1.
+In 2017-18, around one in eight (13% or 2.4 million) Australians aged 18 years and over were currently experiencing high or very high levels of psychological distress, an increase from 2014-15 (11.7%).
+Between 2014-15 and 2017-18, rates of high or very high psychological distress remained reasonably stable across most age groups, except for an increase in 55-64-year-old women (from 12.3% to 16.9%)1.

-Applying the above figure to the 2016 Gold Coast estimated resident population, 58,040 Gold Coast people aged 20 years and over are currently experiencing high or very high levels of psychological distress.
+Applying the above figure to the 2021 census Gold Coast population, 83,301 Gold Coast people aged 20 years and over are currently experiencing high or very high levels of psychological distress.

 It is difficult to pinpoint the areas of the Gold Coast with the greatest severe and complex mental health need.
-However, a review of Medicare Benefits Schedule (MBS), PBS, hospital, and service usage data indicate Southport Statistical Area Level 3 (SA3) region is the area most frequently identified as having the highest rates and greatest numbers related to severe and complex metal health.
+However, a review of Medicare Benefits Schedule (MBS), PBS, hospital, and service usage data indicate Southport Statistical Area Level 3 (SA3) region is the area with the highest rates and greatest numbers related to severe and complex metal health.
 In addition to this, Southport is a highly disadvantaged area with multiple characteristics of vulnerability.
-The Socio-Economic Indexes for Areas (SEIFA) is a summary measure of social and economic conditions including low-income, education attainment, high unemployment, and dwellings without motor vehicles.
-Southport has the largest percentage of people ranked as being the most disadvantaged using SEIFA.
-This disadvantage is further compounded by Southport accounting for the highest percentage and number of people who are homeless, people who did not speak English well or at all, the largest percentage of one parent families and the second highest percentage of people requiring assistance with a profound or severe disability on the Gold Coast.
+This disadvantage is further compounded by Southport being the region with the highest number of people who are homeless, people who did not speak English well or at all, living in one parent families, and having the second highest percentage of people requiring assistance with a profound or severe disability on the Gold Coast.